top of page

 Psychotherapy is a collaborative process where a trained therapist helps individuals explore and address emotional, psychological, and behavioral challenges.
 It involves exploring your thoughts, feelings, and experiences in a safe and supportive environment.
 How it works: Initial Assessment: Your therapist will gather information about your challenges and goals.
 Therapeutic Techniques: Based on your needs, the therapist will use approaches like Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Mindfulness-Based Therapy, Narrative Therapy (NT), Solution-Focused Therapy (SFT), and more.
 Ongoing Sessions: You’ll work together to identify patterns, develop coping skills, and set goals for personal growth.

 Consistency is key, especially in the beginning.
-For most people, weekly sessions are recommended to build momentum and establish a strong therapeutic foundation.
+For most clients, weekly sessions are recommended to build momentum and establish a strong therapeutic foundation.
 This frequency allows for steady progress and helps you stay focused on your goals.
 As therapy progresses, the frequency of sessions can be adjusted based on your needs and progress.
 You and your therapist will work together to determine the best schedule as you move forward.

 During your free 15-minute consultation, you can expect an introductory conversation where we’ll discuss your reasons for seeking therapy, your goals, and any initial concerns you may have.
-This is an opportunity for you to ask questions about the therapy process, learn more about your therapists approach, and determine if you're a good fit to work together.
+This is an opportunity for you to ask questions about the therapy process, learn more about your therapist's approach, and determine if you're a good fit to work together.
 It’s a low-pressure conversation designed to help you decide how best to move forward with your therapeutic journey!

-• What is your cancellation policy?
+• What is the cancellation policy?

 • How many therapy sessions will I need?